comsystan/comsystanj/index.md

 Body composition analyses

 [<img src="images/mug-logo.png" width=58 height=47/>](https://medunigraz.at) [MUG](https://medunigraz.at)<br/>
-Medical University of Graz, Division of Biophysics
+Medical University of Graz, Division of Medical Physics & Biophysics

 ### Notes for using ComsystanJ with Fiji